-Usually, he starts with strong blocks of colour, building up a composition and the point of interest, before moving on to the detail.
-He loves colour, and uses it to affect focus and depth.
+Matthew begins an illustration or keyframe with strong blocks of color, building up a composition and the point of interest, before moving on to the detail.
+He loves color, and uses it to affect focus and depth.
 Matthew nearly always works with vector graphics on his computer.

 Question: What drew you to illustration/design?
 Matthew: I've been drawing since I was a kid.
 I figured out quite quickly that I had little talent for anything else, and that there was no opportunity to trip over my own shoelaces whilst painting!
 Question: Do you have any formal design training?
 Matthew: I studied for 2 years at Leeds College of Art and Design, which I really enjoyed.
 I didn't go on to do a degree, but did do a year's apprenticeship with an animation production company in Bradford.
 Question: Where do you live now & what drew you there?
 Matthew: I grew up in Leeds and have never really felt that strong a pull to move away.
 It's a fairly diverse city that for the most part successfully bridges culture and heritage, plus there's a good animation network too, so it keeps me busy!
 Question: Describe the view from your studio window?
 Matthew: The studio runs the full length of the house, so I have windows looking out on a lovely garden and a decidedly boring looking street.
 I can get quite easily distracted when I work, so my drawing desk is set up so I'm looking at the street.
 Question: Who or What is your biggest inspiration?
 Matthew: I spend a lot of time on google images for picture research, and the rest in Waterstones mining through design and animation tombs.
 I also have an embarrassingly large collection of comics and graphic novels which I keep meaning to pair down and never getting round to.
 Question: How do you get your ideas?
 Matthew: I love looking through 60's and early 70's cartoon illustrations and animations, old record covers, films, paintings, all sorts really.
 I certainly don't have a set inspiration method, it's all down to the brief; that usually points the way forward.
 Question: Do you collect anything?
 Matthew: I used to be a terrible hoarder, and now enjoy keeping things nice and minimal wherever possible.